Introduction

 Conclusion

 Hearing is a complex process, but it is essential to how we communicate and experience the world around us.
-The ears work to collect sound waves and funnel them to the brain, where they are interpreted as sound. how the ears work can help us to appreciate this incredible sense.
+The ears work to collect sound waves and funnel them to the brain, where they are interpreted as sound.
+Understanding how the ears work can help us to appreciate this incredible sense.